 All through the way, you will see small sheds with people selling hot food items like Wada Pav, Roasted corn (bhutta), Peanuts, Boiled eggs, etc.

-Try some of these; this way, you will help the locals with their lively hood.
+Try some of these; this way, and you will help the locals with their lively hood.